nicktehrany/dotfiles/README.md

 ## Installation

-Use at **OWN RISK**, the build pipeline runs a linux focal vm with all required packages already installed.
-Check the [.travis.yml](https://github.com/nicktehrany/dotfiles/blob/master/.travis.yml) for packages that will be installed, if not already installed.
-All existing links or config files will be overwritten!
-(Check [.install.conf.yaml](https://github.com/nicktehrany/dotfiles/blob/master/install.conf.yaml) for all links)

 ```shell
 git clone https://github.com/nicktehrany/dotfiles
 cd dotfiles
 ./install
 ```

+Check the [.travis.yml](https://github.com/nicktehrany/dotfiles/blob/master/.travis.yml) for packages that will be installed, if not already installed. **All existing links or config files will be overwritten!** (Check [.install.conf.yaml](https://github.com/nicktehrany/dotfiles/blob/master/install.conf.yaml) for all links)

 Then just open a new terminal.
-The updating of submodules can sometimes take a couple of seconds.<!--  -->
+The updating and installing of submodules and vscode plugins will take a few minutes.
+Next, to have the status bar of tmux work correctly run inside tmux `prefix` + `I` to install required plugins via tpm, followed by reloading tmux with `prefix` + `R`.

 ## Commands